fiso64/MusicBee-Auto-Update-Playlist-Order/README.md

 This ensures that the play order is always what you expect, even when exported or synced.

-**Note:**
-* You will need to update your configuration whenever you rename the playlists.
+**Note:** You will need to update your configuration whenever you rename the playlists.

+**Filesystem watcher mode:**
+If you have configured your playlists to be stored in M3U format (e.g., syncing), then via the cogwheel in the settings page you can enable the file system watcher mode.
+In this mode, the plugin will detect and re-sort playlists even when they're modified externally.
+You can also enforce forward slashes for all M3U playlists to ensure cross-platform compatibility.

 ## Installation